charlesferreira/arctouch-upcoming-movies/README.md

 allows the client to scroll the page automatically, for more fluid user experience

+# Known issues

+* Backdrop images for the cards in the movies list are not loading in iPhone 6s
+* The movies' details poster image is broken on mobile devices when in landscape orientation

 ## Demo

 You can try a [demo](https://upcoming-movies-client.herokuapp.com/) running on Heroku*.